The Make/Shift Whānau

 There are many people and businesses who make Make/Shift Spaces a reality.
 Make/Shift Spaces employs a small team of part-time contractors who work closely with property owners and occupiers to develop and implement a programme within available resources.
 Make/Shift also researches and builds collaborative partnerships that can attract and pool resources to deliver bigger projects.

 Anne Rush MNZM, General Manager

-Regional projects include co-founding the Nelson Bays Arts Marketing Network (1993) and Nelson Regional Guidebook– Art in its Own Place (1994).
-As recipient of a Social Entrepreneur’s grant she developed a Cultural Mapping case study, Presenting Ourselves; Unlocking and Interpreting Cultural Landscapes, and has chaired the Nelson Heritage Advisory Group.
-Anne is co-founder of Light Nelson/Te Ramaroa and remains a trustee.
+Regional projects include co-founding the Nelson Bays Arts Marketing Network (1993) and Nelson Regional Guidebook – Art in its Own Place (1994).
+As recipient of a Social Entrepreneur’s grant Anne developed a Cultural Mapping case study, Presenting Ourselves; Unlocking and Interpreting Cultural Landscapes, and has chaired the Nelson Heritage Advisory Group.
+Anne was co-founder of one of Nelson's most loved biennial events, Light Nelson/Te Ramaroa.

 Lee Woodman, Site Manager